Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Dynamics

 Since the transformation $\phi \to \pi-\phi$, $\Lambda\to-\Lambda$ maps $\mathcal E \to -\mathcal E$, the phase-space portraits for attractive and repulsive interactions are identical up to a phase shift of $\pi$ combined with time reversal.
 Therefore the same dynamical regimes occur for attractive interactions; in particular, the condition for MQST is $\mathcal E(\phi_0, z_0)<\mathcal E(0,0)$, which yields $\Lambda < 2(\sqrt{1-z_0^2} \cos\phi_0-1)/z_0^2$.

 Let us now examine the effects of pair tunneling.
-For weak pair tunneling, $\Pi \le \frac{1}{2}$, the picture discussed above remains qualitatively unchanged, as the same fixed points and dynamical regimes are present; see Table \ref{tab1} and Fig. \ref{fig2}.
-Phase-locked MQST can occur for $\Lambda > 1+\Pi$ or $\Lambda <\Lambda_c=-1+\Pi$, while running-phase MQST can occur for $\Lambda > 2+\Pi$ or $\Lambda < -2+\Pi$, provided the initial conditions satisfy
+For weak pair tunneling, $\Pi \le \frac{1}{2}$, the picture discussed above remains qualitatively unchanged, as the same fixed points and dynamical regimes are present; see Table \ref{tab1} and Fig.~\ref{fig2}.
+Phase-locked MQST can occur for $\Lambda > 1+\Pi$ or $\Lambda <\Lambda_c=-1+\Pi$ (light blue regions in Fig.~\ref{fig2}), while running-phase MQST can occur for $\Lambda > 2+\Pi$ or $\Lambda < -2+\Pi$ (dark blue regions in Fig.~\ref{fig2}), provided the initial conditions satisfy

 or